Joe Moglia: Return to coaching

-After stepping down as CEO, Moglia began work for the University of Nebraska as executive advisor to the head football coach under Bo Pelini.
+After stepping down as CEO, Moglia began work for the University of Nebraska–Lincoln as executive advisor to the head football coach under Bo Pelini.
 On November 10, 2010, Moglia was named as the head coach of the new United Football League franchise, the Virginia Destroyers.
 On January 12, 2011, he was then named president and head coach of the Omaha Nighthawks, whose venue happened to be TD Ameritrade Park Omaha.

 As the UFL's financial position deteriorated, Moglia signed with Coastal Carolina on December 20, 2011, replacing David Bennett.
 In his first season with Coastal, he led the team to win the 2012 Big South Conference Championship and was named 2012 Big South Conference Coach of the Year.
 After the 2015 Big South season, the Chanticleers program began the transition to FBS, the highest level of college competition.
 Coastal Carolina joined the Sun Belt Conference for non-football sports in July 2016, and became Sun Belt football members in 2017, the second and final year of the FBS transition.
 They were not eligible for bowl games or the Sun Belt football title during this period.
-On July 28, 2017, Moglia went on medical leave; the school announced on January 5, 2018 that he had been medically cleared to return to full-time coaching.
-Jamey Chadwell, whom Moglia had hired as his new offensive coordinator in January 2017, served as Coastal's interim head coach during Moglia's leave.
+On July 28, 2017, Moglia went on medical leave; the school announced on January 5, 2018, that he had been medically cleared to return to full-time coaching.
+Jamey Chadwell, whom Moglia had hired as his new offensive coordinator in January 2017, was Coastal's interim head coach during Moglia's leave.

 Retirement from coaching

-On January 18, 2019, Moglia announced that he would be stepping down as head coach of the Coastal Carolina Chanticleers football team and turn the head coach position over to Jamey Chadwell, who served as his offensive coordinator and as interim coach during his leave of absence.
+On January 18, 2019, Moglia announced that he would be stepping down as head coach of the Coastal Carolina Chanticleers football team and turn the head coach position over to Jamey Chadwell, who was his offensive coordinator and as interim coach during his leave of absence.
 Moglia stated that even though his contract runs until 2021, he believed that it was in the best interest of the program to do so.

 On September 7, 2021, it was announced that Joe Moglia would make a large financial gift to Coastal Carolina University that will help begin design work on a $15 million indoor football practice facility, expanded the universities football facilities, and start on a proposed football south end zone project.
 The gift will also help complete funding for a $5 million men’s and women’s soccer stadium.
 Neither the university nor Moglia have disclosed the amount of the donation.
 CCU President Michael T. Benson announced that a soon-to-be-designed academic and athletic facility would be named The Joe Moglia Center.

+During the homecoming football game on October 7, 2023, his Alma Mater Fordham University renamed Jack Coffey Field as Joe Moglia Stadium.